 Safari Day 1,

-Arrive Kilimanjaro International Airport where you will be met and transferred around 30 minutes to the lodge for the first night, a comfortable lodge situated beautifully on a golf, polo and wildlife estate.
-Meet up with the rest of the group, followed by sundowner and dinner.
-If there is a polo game on, sundowner will be at the polo club house.
+Arrive at Kilimanjaro International Airport where one of our drivers will meet you.
+The drive from the airport to the lodge takes about 40 minutes.
+Your first night is spent at a lodge situated on a golf, polo, and wildlife estate.
+Meet up with the rest of the group (unless it is a private safari), followed by sundowner and dinner hosted by one of the guides for the safari.
+If there is a polo game on, sundowner will be at the polo club.

 Safari Day 2,